 Let's go back to the New Testament and we will consider the word there that is used in the Greek, but translated into the English word "image."
 We're going to go to I Corinthians 11:7.
 It says there:

-The word "image" there is the Greek "icon."
+The word "image" there is the Greek icon.
 Anybody who has a computer and has a Windows program knows what an icon is.
-Now maybe you don't know exactly what the word "icon" means in Greek, but it means "to be like," it means "resemblance," it means "a representation, a image," and it is used in the sense of the image of a man—something made of gold, silver or other material, and as we're going to see, and we just saw there, man is in the image of God.
+Now maybe you don't know exactly what the word icon means in Greek, but it means "to be like," it means "resemblance," it means "a representation; an image," and it is used in the sense of the image of a man—something made of gold, silver or other material, and as we're going to see, and we just saw there, man is in the image of God.

 Turn to Romans 1:23.
 Paul, talking about the sins of the Gentiles, says:

 Romans 1:23 and changed the glory of the incorruptible God into an image made like corruptible man; and birds and four-footed animals and creeping things.

 The word "image" there is icon.
 Is it exactly like tselem?
 Is it a synonym for demooth?
 Absolutely!
 Matthew 22:20 says:

 Matthew 22:20 And He said to them, "Whose image and inscription is this?"
 They said to Him, "Caesar's."

 Whose image was stamped on the coin?
 We have no problem at all with that.
 We have images on all of our coins: Abraham Lincoln, Thomas Jefferson, George Washington, Franklin Roosevelt, John Kennedy.
 And so, do we have any doubt at all that what we see on those coins is a likeness of that person?
 Yet men will argue that God has no form or shape and God Himself says He does have form and shape and that man is in His image.
 It makes one scratch his head.